 - Early Childhood Development and Education—It’s difficult to care for a child and meet his developmental needs without an awareness of typical development.
 You can find a course at a local community college by searching the National Association for the Education of Young Children.

 - Newborn Care—Local hospitals provide basic newborn training classes to teach diapering, bathing, infant behavior, sleep patterns, recognizing illness, and comforting techniques.
-You can also consider becoming certified as a Newborn Care Specialist through the Newborn Care Specialists Association, which offers extensive coursework that will enable you to provide specialized newborn care, parental education, and support as part of your nanny job.

 Typical Nanny Duties